ahany/behavioral-cloning/README.md

 #### Using data from left and right cameras

+Each training sample contains 3 images from the 3 mounted cameras and one steering angle.
 The images from the left and right cameras are used to extend the dataset.
-Hence, for every sample, we obtain an extra two samples (Left and Right) by applying an offset to steering angle.
+From every sample, additional two samples (left and right camera images) are generated by applying an offset to the steering angle.

     for index in range(0, len(train_data)):
        row = train_data[index]